pnetwork-association/eos-action-proof-maker/README.md

 - [ ] Proof verifier?
 Though note that a proof simple hashed up the hash in the last position of the proof array.
 - [ ] Validate the block header too?
 - [ ] Validate the individual actions too?
+- [ ] Validate the action at the supplied index w/r/t to it's hex data!!
+- [ ] Figure out how to parse the data in an action that's a contract creation in order to validate it!